 According to Stevens, not as many people have the interest in prepping they did in the mid ’70’s during the energy crisis and before Y2K.
 The fact that so many still exhibit a high standard of living shows where people have placed their priorities.

-He believes prepping just makes sense though and encourages everyone who will listen to have a plan and take action.
+He believed prepping just makes sense though and encourages everyone who will listen to have a plan and take action.
 Decide what’s important and live today in such a way as to be ready for whatever tomorrow has in store.
-Start now while you still have the choice.
+Start now while you still have a choice.

-When you hear Doctor Prepper talk, you’ll hear his positive spin on preparedness.
-He’ll tell anyone that normal events of life bring the world to an end as we know it.
-He refers to things like transitioning from school to work, getting married, or dealing with the death of a loved one.
+Doctor Prepper had a positive spin on preparedness.
+He would tell anyone that normal events of life bring the world to an end as we know it.
+He referred to things like transitioning from school to work, getting married, or dealing with the death of a loved one.

 One thing ends, and a new thing begins.
 You now must look at the world in a different way.
 Things change.
 Adapt.

-Believe me, there’s plenty in the print book.
-It’s like a prepping encyclopedia because it covers a wide variety of topics and is loaded with helpful resources.
+When it comes to preparedness knowledge at your fingertips, Making the Best of Basics is like a prepping encyclopedia because it covers a wide variety of topics and is loaded with helpful resources.

-Hear all of my discussion with James Talmage Stevens when you listen to DestinySurvival Radio for June 7, 2012.
+Hear my discussion with James Talmage Stevens when you listen to DestinySurvival Radio for June 7, 2012.